ElliottOReilly-LIN/Elliott_OpenCV_CPP_BoardDetect_Linux/README.md

 ready for implementation within a chess engine game.

 It also has a collection of various function attempts and algorithms, designed specifically for chess board recognition.

+The final piece of code will detect a static image and now a live camera feed of a chess board.